Perwahl/SOVLRules/docs/SetupAndDeployment.md

 Different types of terrain have different impacts on the battlefield.

+### Impassable Terrain
+Solid terrain like cliffs and buildings block movement completely.

 ### Difficult Terrain
- Some terrain like forests and swamps can be traversed by units but slow them down.
-These are classified as Difficult Terrain.
+ Some terrain like forests and swamps can be traversed, but slow down movement.
 Any unit that enters or starts its turn inside Difficult Terrain reduces its movement by 25%.
+If a unit has less than 25% of its movement allowance left its not allowed to enter difficult terrain.

 ### Line of Sight

- Terrain like forests, cliffs or buildings are tall enough to block line of sight from most units.
-This stops units from charging or firing missile weapons at targets hidden by these terrain features.
+ Terrain features like forests, cliffs or buildings are tall enough to block line of sight for most units.
+Line of sight is needed for declating a charge, using missile weapons and casting some spells.

 |:------|:-----|
 |**Forest**| Difficult Terrain, blocks LOS |